cyberangel22k/FUGU-ARDUINO-MPPT-FIRMWARE/README.md

 * Fixed remaining UI bugs encountered in the previous builds.

+* IR2104 Gate Driver Shoot-through Protection: Added a hardware-level safety mechanism essential for managing the high-side and low-side MOSFETs in your buck converter circuit.

 Update June 12, 2026 (Happy Indepence Day Philippines!!!)

 * Lithium Float Logic: Modified the charging state machine to automatically skip the Float charging stage when Lithium battery chemistries (e.g., LiFePO4, Li-ion) are selected.
 This prevents chronic micro-cycling at high voltages and protects the cells from degradation.